-- (1) This import health standard (IHS) applies to all viable seed, and products containing viable seed, from species that are listed in the MPI Plant Biosecurity Index other than seeds listed as "prohibited entry". - (2) This IHS applies to seed for sowing from any country, unless otherwise specified in Part 2: Specific Requirements.
+- (1) This import health standard (IHS) applies to all viable seed, and products containing viable seed, from species that are listed in the MPI Plant Biosecurity Index other than seeds listed as "requires assessment" or "prohibited entry". - (2) This IHS applies to seed for sowing from any country, unless otherwise specified in Part 2: Specific Requirements.